openbraininstitute/neurodamus/docs/source/architecture.rst

 dry run.
 If the amount of ranks is the same, the allocation dictionary will be loaded and used to load balance the simulation.
 If the amount of ranks is different, neurodamus will redistribute the gids on-the-fly using the same greedy algorithm used in the dry run.

+**Note:** Running a prior dry run is *not required* to use `--lb-mode=Memory`.
+If no precomputed allocation file is found,
+Neurodamus will perform the memory load balancing automatically at runtime using the same greedy algorithm.
+If needed, and no `cell_memory_usage.json` file is found, the necessary memory information for each metype combination will also be computed on-the-fly before performing the allocation.

 This way the exact gids that were assigned to each rank in the dry run will be assigned to the actual simulation, possibly avoiding out-of-memory errors.